 Your doctor would put you on one of the following treatments depending upon your injury and your demands ( e.g. – Athletes have a higher demand from their body)

 Weight-bearing as tolerated.
 Splinting or casting is generally not required.
 Physiotherapy as per tolerance of pain

 Immobilization with a splint or plaster for two weeks followed by physiotherapy.

-Immobilization followed by physiotherapy of longer duration was general treatment for a long time, but now surgical reconstruction is preferred treatment in selected cases as conservative treatment was associated with long term chronic pain and instability
+Immobilization followed by physiotherapy of longer duration was a general treatment for a long time, but now surgical reconstruction is preferred treatment in selected cases as conservative treatment was associated with long-term chronic pain and instability

 Thank you for subscribing.